kupka/libsrd5/README.md

 # libd20

 An open source D20 library in C#.
-It aims to implement most of the rules of the 5.1 D20 SRD with zero dependencies other than the .NET framework itself.
-In fact, even very few of modern .NET framework features are used, in order to maximize portability.
+It aims to implement most of the rules of the [5.1 D20 SRD](https://dnd.wizards.com/articles/features/systems-reference-document-srd) with zero dependencies other than the .NET framework itself.
+Very few modern .NET framework features are used, in order to maximize portability.

 # Copyright